Complex Feelings About Celebrating Mother’s Day

 Complex Feelings about Celebrating Mother’s Day

-Written by MFC Therapist Dr. Nicole Williams-Myers, Ph.D
+Written by MFC Therapist, former therapist, Dr. Nicole Williams-Myers, Ph.D

 The reality is that many of us can expect a range of emotions when thoughts about our parents or about being a parent are elicited.
 Trying to fit our feelings into a socially constructed expectation is unrealistic and invalidating.
 It can result in adding a layer of psychological pain to an already difficult situation.

-If you are experiencing a mix of emotions during holidays intended to celebrate a parent, I would encourage you to learn and practice a basic set of skills taken from evidence-based therapy practices.
+If you are experiencing a mix of emotions during holidays intended to celebrate a parent, I would encourage you to learn and practice a basic set of skills from evidence-based therapy.
 If this is a recurring concern or it interferes with how you function, you may find yourself wanting support with learning and practicing these skills.
 Therapists can help you navigate this journey to healing.

 Mindfulness

-Using mindfulness to respond differently to thoughts, sensations, feelings, and emotions helps to improve how we manage them.
+Using mindfulness to respond differently to thoughts, sensations, feelings, and emotions helps us manage them better.
 Mindfulness is a popular buzzword nowadays, but what does it mean?
 Simply put, it is observing, describing, and participating in the present moment.
-There is nothing to be changed about the current experience, but rather to notice it without being attached to it, controlled by it, or trying to control it.
+There is nothing to change about the current experience; rather, notice it without being attached to it, controlled by it, or trying to control it.

 How are we supposed to do this?
 We must make a concerted effort to accept what comes our way without judging it.
 It’s always easier to do something than not do to something, so we might be aware and notice our judgments while not responding to them.
 We might also practice being curious or willing to experience what comes our way.
 Remember, we cannot observe something that isn’t experienced through our five senses.
 Be cautious of thoughts that masquerade as facts since many are clouded by interpretation.
-Learn more about mindfulness here.
+Learn more about mindfulness here from MFC therapist, Lilly Knopic, LPC, NCC, who is available for therapy services.

 Be Mindfully Aware